bgeraci714/beyond-the-system/README.md

   2a.
 Procedural generation of sections of space with different events per square per map

   2b.
-Semi-randomized events to provide diversity of gameplay with over 20+ events to encounter.
+Semi-randomized events to provide diversity of gameplay with 20+ events to encounter.

   2c.
 Survival aspects that place greater emphasis on choices in events.